shssoichiro/ASE/README.md

+### Announcement

+ASE is updated to version 1.1.5 with support of Victoria 3 patch 1.9.8, but its further development [is suspended](https://forum.paradoxplaza.com/forum/threads/mod-anbeelds-stockpile-economy.1679214/#post-30756157).
+Any person or a group of people have my permission to do whatever they want with the mod, the only requirement is to mention that your work is based on it.
+Check this repository for the source code and modding tools used.

 ### Description

 **Anbeeld's Stockpile Economy** aka **ASE** is a mod that aims to implement a general stockpile system in Victoria 3.
 The goal is to make it feel like a natural, useful and important part of the game that fits well into its market design.
 It has a friendly UI and helpful tooltips, can be used by both players and AI countries and is optimized to impact performance as little as possible.